martinvonz/jj/docs/contributing.md

 [library docs]: https://docs.rs/prost-build/latest/prost_build/#sourcing-protoc

- The `.rs` files generated from `.proto` files are included in the repository, and there is a Github CI check that will complain if they do not match.
+ The `.rs` files generated from `.proto` files are included in the repository, and there is a GitHub CI check that will complain if they do not match.